-The waterfront Pier House Resort & Spa is centrally located at the foot of Duval Street and features a private white sand beach, luxurious accommodations, and a swanky spa, as well as a pool and whirlpool overlooking the water, a fitness center, and 3 restaurants and bars.
-Or check out The Gardens Hotel, an adults-only oasis that offers rooms and suites in a historic home plus cottages with private pools on the lushly landscaped grounds.
+The romantic waterfront Pier House Resort & Spa is centrally located at the foot of Duval Street and features a private white sand beach, luxurious accommodations, and a swanky spa, as well as a pool overlooking the water and a fitness center.
+Choose from elegant or casual dining options offering mouthwatering dishes with fabulous water views, or hang out at the laidback beach bar or iconic Chart Room Bar.

 For an ultra-luxe Southern honeymoon resort in the USA, check out Little Palm Island.

 The only private island resort in the United States, Little Palm Island delivers barefoot luxury in a breathtaking setting.
 Just off the coast of the Florida Keys, Little Palm Island features thatched roof bungalows, lush tropical landscaping, and an indoor-outdoor Balinese-inspired spa.